 If you invest in a risky tax scheme, you could lose some or all of your money, and you may have to pay back any refunds due to over-claimed deductions as well as interest and penalties.

 Before investing in any tax scheme it is advisable to seek independent advice from a professional advisor and/or the tax office.
 Information and warnings about investment schemes and scams can be found on the Australian Securities and Investment Commission and the Australian Competition and Consumer Commission SCAMwatch website.

 All income must be declared by each recipient on the same basis as the accounts are held.
 Interest from a joint account must be split 50/50.
 You cannot declare it all on your wife’s tax return and doing so could lead to an ATO audit.

 Yes she will have to lodge a return.
-Prior to the 2012 income year a minor could have earned up to $3,333 from investments before any tax would be payable on that income.
-However, from 1 July 2011 the Government removed the ability of minors to access the low income rebate for unearned income (such as interest, dividends, rent, royalties, trust distributions etc.).
+Prior to the 2012 income year, a minor could have earned up to $3,333 from investments before any income tax would be payable.
+However, from 1 July 2011, the Government removed the ability of minors to access the low income rebate for unearned income (such as interest, dividends, rent, royalties, trust distributions etc.).
 This means that a minor who earns over $416 in unearned income must lodge an income tax return.

-Personal exertion income (such as salary & wages) will still have tax payable on it, but that tax payable can be reduced by the low income tax offset but all unearned income will not attract the low income rebate and be taxed at minors’ rates.
+Personal exertion income (such as salary & wages) will still have tax payable on it, but that tax payable can be reduced by the low income tax offset.
+All unearned income will not attract the low income rebate and be taxed at minors’ rates.

 You do not have to lodge a full tax return.
 You can complete the Refund of Franking Credits for Individuals form which can be lodged by telephone or mailed to the ATO.